carojasp12/Credit-Risk-Classification/README.md

 ### Create a Logistic Regression Model with the Original Data
 We use logistic regression due to its effectiveness in binary classification tasks to predict loan risk.
 The following steps outline the process:

-1. We fit the logistic regression model with the training data (X_train and y_train).
+1. We fit the logistic regression model with the training data X_train and y_train.
 This process trains the model to learn the relationship between the features and the loan status.
 2. Using the fitted model, we generate predictions for the testing data labels.
-This involves using the testing feature data (X_test) to predict the risk level of the loans.
+This involves using the testing feature data X_test to predict the risk level of the loans.
 3. To evaluate the performance of the model, we generate a confusion matrix and print a classification report to assess the model's accuracy, precision, recall, and F1-score.